cpfaff/rbefdata_paper/paper/rbefdata.md

 heterogeneous data into a wider context in ecology we here introduce the R package `rbefdata` that in combination with BEFdata exactly deals with that.
-We showcase the functionality of the package available with version 0.3.5 creating a workflow for integration of two datasets and discuss the rbefdata package and BEFdata in the light of future development on the integration of ontologies that will make finding data, smart merges and unit conversion possible to help researchers to deal with the upcoming challenges in dealing with data like integration of heterogeneous datasets.
+We showcase the functionality of the package available with version 0.3.5 creating a workflow for integration of three datasets and discuss the rbefdata package and BEFdata in the light of future developments on the integration of ontologies that will make finding data, smart merges and unit conversion possible to help researchers to deal with the upcoming challenges in dealing with data like integration of heterogeneous datasets.

 ## Material and Methods